agardiner/hfmcmd/README.md

 ## Running HFMCmd

-HFMCmd supports two modes of operation:
+HFMCmd supports the following modes of operation:

 1. A single command can be entered on the command-line, along with all of the options it requires as keyword arguments, e.g.